Belonging at the center: Dean Angela Starkweather on Leadership and what gives her hope

 November 12, 2025

-The conversation is part of the Empower Belonging, Elevate Care interview series—created by student interns to highlight voices advancing inclusion across nursing education and practice.
+The conversation is part of the Empower Belonging, Elevate Care interview series—created by student interns to highlight voices advancing belonging across nursing education and practice.
 The inaugural interview featured Ernest Grant, then president of the American Nurses Association.

 She described belonging as understanding students as whole people—with families, jobs, and responsibilities—while preparing them for the realities of nursing.
 “Our opportunity as a school is to understand you as a person and also give you skills for your well-being—preparing you for what it takes to be a nurse and all of the things, the stresses and challenges that come along with it.”